bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 		:returns: metadadta for the cached item
 		:rtype: Mixed

-		This function will return detailed information on a specific item in the cache.
+		This method will return detailed information on a specific item in the cache.

 		::